nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 `delete contact n/Dinosaur Lim`
-Expected outcome: The contact with name "Dinosaur Lim" and email "dinosaurlim@gmail.com" is added to Plannit.
+Expected outcome: The contact with name "Dinosaur Lim" is deleted from Plannit.
 <br>

 ### 2.5.
 Navigation